|Place of Departure||VALLE SANTA|

 SARNA, one of the most fascinating hilltop settlements in Tuscany.
 Today a picturesque compact village and an archaeological site, is described in the local record as a “Hamlet with parish church of SS, Flora and Lucilla under the Baptismal church of Bibbiena.
 Nearly deserted today, it had 166 residents in the mid 19th century (1833)all tenant farmers.
 The ancient keep of Sarna, still a residence for the local landlords: the noble Montini family, was first built in the 10th century as we can see from the stones at the base of the building.
 It was extended and turned into a “palace” in the 12th century and the interior was rehashed and adapted to the demands of 18th century life.
 Laborers and share croppers lived in the compact village of Sarna, in a close community where marriage between siblings was very common.
 In the middle of the village still stands the ancient keep, which in course of the 18th century became a Summer residence of the landlord, like a boding hen surrounded by its chicks, the landlord planted trees and embellished houses and the church that belonged to the mother parish church of Bibbiena.
 There were some shops in the village, serving the basic needs of a largely self sufficient community where everything except salt and knitting needles, for which the inhabitants must walk to Bibbiena to purchase, in exchange for eggs and other products.

-UPDATES: Once in Campi you head to the Corsalone river; the bridge that crosses the river is not currently accessible so you check the water level before venturing into the ford crossing; if it is not possible to reach the other side of the river, take to the right, a few meters before the bridge, the road that runs along the river that you follow up to the intersection with the SS71; turn left, cross the river with great attention to traffic, turn left again and take the direction to La Lappola; you go up the Corsalone river, pass the small center of La Lappola and reach the path that on the right goes up to Sarna.
+UPDATES: Once in Campi you head to the Corsalone river; the bridge that crosses the river is not currently accessible so you check the water level before venturing into the ford crossing (some work has been made); if it is not possible to reach the other side of the river, take to the right, a few meters before the bridge, the road that runs along the river that you follow up to the intersection with the SS71; turn left, cross the river with great attention to traffic, turn left again and take the direction to La Lappola; you go up the Corsalone river, pass the small center of La Lappola and reach the path that on the right goes up to Sarna.
 Unfortunately, the deviation extends the stage of 5 km, but does not present any difficulty in altitude and traffic: largely is not paved

 For the description of the route see the Guide of Simone Frignani end Download File PDF